Cum Fetish

 Prevalence & culture

 No survey isolates a "semen fetish" as such, so figures are necessarily indirect.
 In the largest dedicated fetish-community survey, Scorolli et al. (2007) found that body fluids accounted for roughly 9% of body-focused fetishes, a small slice next to feet (~47%), placing fluids among the less common body-part foci even within enthusiast samples.
 Against that, the interest enjoys disproportionately high adult-content and search visibility relative to most body-fluid interests, with broad informal recognition and a sizeable presence in pornography, while dedicated offline communities and academic attention remain limited.
-Prevalence estimates therefore lean heavily on adult-media demand as a proxy rather than on direct measurement.
+Broader general-population work is a useful corrective to the assumption that fluid-focused interests are rare or deviant: Joyal, Cossette & Lapierre (2015) found that many fantasies presumed "unusual" are in fact common or typical in a representative sample, and that only a small minority of themes are genuinely rare.
+Prevalence estimates for a semen focus specifically still lean heavily on adult-media demand as a proxy rather than on direct measurement.

 Safety, consent & law